 \subsection{Influence of State Size}

 \paragraph{Recall Ability}

 Since all contextual information is stored in $\mathbf S_t$, the ability of RNNs to recall contextual information depends on the capacity of $\mathbf S_t$, which in turn depends on the size of $\mathbf S_t$.
 Extensive empirical evidence indicates a strong positive correlation between the size of the recurrent states and their performance on recall-intensive tasks~\citep{arora2024simple, gau, lact, transformers-are-better-at-copying}.
-These findings highlight the critical role of state size in determining RNN recall abilities, underscoring the importance of state expansion for improving recall capabilities.
+These findings highlight the critical role of the state size in determining RNN recall performance, underscoring the importance of state expansion for improving recall abilities.

 \paragraph{Efficiency}

 The computational complexity of the token mixing component (i.e., update rule and query rule) scales linearly with the state size.
 Therefore, blindly increasing the state size can lead to high training and inference costs. \OURS alleviates these problems during both training and inference by expanding the states via post-training (so the model is trained with smaller states most of the time) and expanding only a subset of layers.